kunwarmahen/podcast/README.md

 # Empire Podcast Portal

 Welcome to the **Empire Podcast Portal**!
-This application allows you to manage and transcribe podcasts seamlessly using OpenAI Whisper.
+This application allows you to listen, converse, and get summary and important tidbits about the a particular episode of a podcas.

 ## Features